Isaac3105/Bad-IceCream-PyGame/README.md

-# Bad Ice Cream PyGame
+# 🍦 Bad Ice Cream — PyGame Edition

-A friv-inspired fun game where you play as Ice Cream🍦 and try to eat all all fruits before you're killed by monsters!
+A **Friv-inspired** arcade game where you play as a fearless scoop of **ice cream**! 🍨
+Eat all the fruits while avoiding deadly monsters — but be warned, it's **addictive**! 😈

+---

+## 🎮 How to Play

+Move your ice cream character around the maze, collect all the fruits, and avoid enemies.
+There’s also a **Help** button in-game for detailed controls and instructions.

+Simple, fun, and challenging — just like the original!

+---

-## Installation
+## 💾 Installation

-Copy main.py and Resources from the repository into the some folder or simple git clone the whole thing.
-To install the requirements run: "pip install -r requirements.txt"

-Open main.py on vscode and press run, but be careful, it is addictive!😊
+> ⚠️ Requires **Python 3.10** or higher

+### ✅ Windows Users
+- Download the `Deploy.zip` file from the repository.
+- Unzip it and run the `.exe` file — no installation needed!

+### 🐧 Linux / 🍎 macOS Users

+1. **Clone the repository**:
+    ```bash
+    git clone https://github.com/yourusername/bad-ice-cream-pygame.git  # Clone the repository
+    cd bad-ice-cream-pygame  # Go to the directory
+    python3.12 -m venv venv  # Create a virtual environment (optional)
+    source venv/bin/activate  # On Windows: venv\Scripts\activate
+    pip install -r requirements.txt  # Install dependencies
+    python main.py  # Run the game
+    ```

+Or just open `main.py` in **VSCode** and press "Run" 🚀

+---

+Make sure the `Resources/` folder is in the same directory as `main.py`.

+---

-Have fun!!!
+## ❤️ Have Fun!

-### (NOT FINISHED, MISSING THE CREDITS AND HELP BUTTON)
+Enjoy the chaos.
+Dodge monsters.
+Devour fruit.
+**Real ice cream doesn’t melt in danger.** 🍓🍍🍌